List of Waterboys members: Notable members info

 After 2000, Richard Naiff became one of the three core band members.

-Richard Naiff first recorded with the band in 1999, and joined permanently in 2000.
-As of 2007, he was a core member, along with Scott and Wickham.
-He is a classically trained pianist and flautist, and plays keyboards for the Waterboys.
+Keyboard player Richard Naiff (a classically trained pianist and flautist) first recorded with the band in 1999, joined permanently in 2000, and had become a core member by 2007 (alongside Scott and Wickham).
 Ian McNabb described him as Scott's "find of the century" and reviewers have described him as "phenomenally talented".
-Naiff officially left the Waterboys in February 2009 to spend more time with his family.
-He briefly returned to The Waterboys for some shows in July 2014, before Brother Paul Brown took over keyboards again.
+Naiff officially left the Waterboys in February 2009 to spend more time with his family, but briefly returned to The Waterboys for some shows in July 2014, before Brother Paul Brown took over keyboards again.